pamelon/DeepLearning-ALK/Grading.md

 # Grading and project

+During the subject you can gather 100 points.

-Grading is based on a project alone.
-The grading scheme is as follows:
+Grading is based on two factors:
+1. Engagement and participation in classes - 20 points
+2. Project - 80 points

+100 points make 100%, grades are as follows:

 ```
 <51; 60) % 3